 Conflict Zones and Safety

-In recent times, one of your first thoughts might be the Russia-Ukraine crisis, which airlines of course must avoid.
+Recently, one of your first thoughts might be the Russia-Ukraine crisis, which airlines must avoid.
 For example, flights from London to Delhi now have to make a major detour to avoid that mess leading to several extra hours of flight time and fuel.

 Bureaucracy and Red Tape